Looking for tips for Universal Orlando? We’ve got you covered!

 Let me start by saying you’ll probably never see your kids more excited than when you first walk through the gates to Universal Orlando, or Universal Studios Hollywood when you go and do all the fun things to do in LA with kids!

-And especially into The Wizarding World of Harry Potter if they are big Harry Potter fans like our eldest daughter.
+Especially when they enter The Wizarding World of Harry Potter if they are big Harry Potter fans like our eldest daughter!

 I’ll never forget the look on Kalyra’s face as we entered Hogsmeade on our very first day at Islands of Adventure.
 She’s read all the books and watched all the movies, and I think she could have cried.